 Debt Relief Orders

-DROs are a form of insolvency in England, Wales and Northern Ireland.
-They have a strict set of conditions that have to be met – you must owe less than £20,000, you can’t own a house etc. They are meant for people who have little or no spare income.
+They are meant for people who have little or no spare income and they have a strict set of conditions that have to be met – you must owe less than £20,000, you can’t own a house etc.

 Like a jig-saw, your situation has to be exactly the right shape for a DRO to be possible.
-Unlike the other main debt options (DMPs, IVAs, bankruptcy) the criteria are not flexible – you have to tick all the boxes or you can’t have a Debt Relief Order.
+The criteria are not flexible – you have to tick all the boxes or you can’t have a Debt Relief Order.

 If you are unsure if you do meet the criteria, contact National Debtline.
 They are an authorised intermediary who can set up a DRO for you, and they can talk you through the other alternatives if a DRO is not possible for you.